LEXICON OF BIEARTH

 Gueuze

-This is a blend of several Lambics (often of different ages) to create a beer full of complexity and balance.
-The taste characteristics of spontaneous fermentation are very much in evidence: dry, light, woody mouthfeel and farmhouse notes.
+This is a blend of several lambics (often of different ages) to create a beer full of complexity and balance.
+The flavour characteristics of spontaneous fermentation are very much in evidence, with a dry, light, woody palate and farmhouse notes.

 Stout

-A beer brewed with roasted malts, which give it its black color.
-On the palate, roasted malts are again present, with notes of coffee, candied fruit and even licorice.
+A beer brewed with roasted malts, which give it its black colour.
+On the palate, the roasted malts are again present, with notes of coffee, candied fruit and even liquorice.

 Quite powerful, generally between 6% and 12%, its finish is generally dry and slightly bitter.